nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

 A Recall Review meeting is called by the Head of Quality or authorised delegate as quickly as possible.
 This meeting includes key stakeholders to review the critical information with respect to:
 * Nature and root cause of the Quality Defect.
-* Quality Impact Assessment (including distribution and status of potentially impacted materials).
+* Quality impact assessment (including distribution and status of potentially impacted materials).
-* Health Hazard Evaluation.
+* Health hazard evaluation.
 * Applicable regulations.
 * Potential impact on patients (supply shortages, alternative treatments etc).